Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions

-In this section, we show how to improve the strategy of one bidder when she does not have any information about the competition.
-We assume that the strategies of the other bidders are fixed and do not depend on the bidder's strategy.
-The seller is learning optimal reserve prices based on past bids assuming they are i.i.d samples of bidders' value distribution.
-We assume that the seller has perfect knowledge of the bid distributions to choose the mechanism.
-We relax this latter assumption in Section 5.
+In this section, we show how to improve the strategy of one bidder when he does not have any information about the competition.
+We assume that the strategies of the other bidders are fixed and do not depend on the strategic bidder's strategy and that the seller has perfect knowledge of the bid distributions to choose the mechanism.
+We relax this latter assumption in Section \ref{sec:empirical_estimation}.

-We first introduce the Myerson lemma in our setting to compute the expected utility of the strategic bidder.
-We then show on an example why truthful bidding can be improved by thresholding the virtual value.
-Using the Myerson's lemma and two other technical lemmas, we prove that this strategy provides a higher utility for the bidder while keeping her payment unchanged.
-It also provides an incentive for the seller to decrease the reserve price to the minimum bid of the new bid distribution.